WICG/scheduling-apis/explainers/security-privacy-questionnaire-post-task.md

 information gained would be implementation-dependent.

 Our opinion is that any information gained in such an attack is likely to be benign.
-But if it is a concern, implementors can schedule between event loops in such a way that minimizes the risk, e.g. round-robin between event loops rather than use prioritization.
+But if it is a concern, implementers can schedule between event loops in such a way that minimizes the risk, e.g. round-robin between event loops rather than use prioritization.
 Finally, we note that similar attacks could be carried out without this API, e.g. by scheduling tasks with `postMessage()`,